datadryad/dryad-app/app/views/layouts/_about.html.md

 </li>

 <li><strong>Remains committed to continually improving</strong><br/>
-Dryad’s development team works with an Agile framework; therefore upgrades and enhanced system functions will be ongoing as a way to continually improve workflows for researchers and related stakeholders.</li>
+Upgrades and enhanced system functions will be ongoing as a way to continually improve workflows for researchers and related stakeholders.</li>
 </ul>

 <p>All members of the Dryad community will influence the future by:</p>